 \subsection{Setup}

 We performed 3D hydrodynamical simulations of planetary engulfment using the smoothed particle hydrodynamics \citep[SPH;][]{Monaghan92,Price12} code \Phantom \citep[v2022.0.1,][]{Price+18}.
 We resolve the star with $N_\star = 10^7$ \SPH particles (excluding the H-burning shell and the region interior to it, see Section \ref{subsec:star}) and the planet with 12,300 \SPH particles.
-To check for convergence, we additionally performed a series of simulations at different resolutions ($N_\star = 10^6$, $3\times10^6$, $10^7$, and $3\times10^7$ \SPH particles), but with smaller initial separations to balance out the increased computational cost of using higher resolutions than our default.
+The particles have equal masses and smoothing lengths proportional to $\rho^{-1/3}$, ensuring a fixed average number of particle neighbours.
+To check for convergence, we additionally performed a series of simulations at different resolutions ($N_\star = 10^6$, $3\times10^6$, $10^7$, and $3\times10^7$ \SPH particles), but with smaller initial separations to compensate for the increased computational cost of using higher resolutions than our default.

 For all simulations, we use an ideal gas equation of state with an adiabatic index of 5/3.
-We do not include radiation transport, which is only significant on a time-scale much longer than we simulate (see Section \ref{subsec:star}).
+We do not include radiation transport, which is only significant on timescales much longer than our simulations (see Section \ref{subsec:star}).
 We use \Phantom's default shock viscosity switch based on \cite{Cullen+Dehnen10} and default artificial thermal conductivity parameter ($\alpha_u=1$).
 To alleviate the computational cost of simulating a large dynamic range, we allow \SPH particles to evolve on their individual time-steps, unlike our previous simulations that used global time-stepping \citep{Lau+22a,Lau+22b}.
-Our simulation conserves energy to within 1.0 per cent and angular momentum to within 0.9 per cent.
+Our simulation conserves energy to within 1.0\% and angular momentum to within 0.9\%.